-UPDATE 1-German bond yield climbs near 19-month high after inflation surprise
+UPDATE 2-German bond yield climbs near 19-month high after inflation surprise

 * Data firms expectations for central bank tightening

-* Euro zone periphery govt bond yields tmsnrt.rs/2ii2Bqr (Recasts and writes through)
+* Euro zone periphery govt bond yields tmsnrt.rs/2ii2Bqr (Updates prices, adds U.S. data)

 By John Geddie and Dhara Ranasinghe